 Tallahassee, FL 32399-9939

-The envelope in which a ticket is mailed must be postmarked on or before the 60th day after the official end of game for a Scratch-Off ticket and on or before the 180th day after the winning drawing for a Terminal ticket.
+The envelope in which a ticket is mailed must be postmarked on or before the 60th day after the official end of game for a Scratch-Off ticket or Fast Play ticket and on or before the 180th day after the winning drawing for a Draw ticket.

 U.S. Postal Service regulations include various restrictions on mailing Lottery tickets.
 The risk of mailing tickets remains with the player and will not be assumed by the Lottery.